Paul Spicer

-Paul Spicer (born August 18, 1975) is an American football coach and former defensive end who is the defensive line coach for the San Antonio Brahmas of the XFL.
+Paul Spicer (born August 18, 1975) is an American football coach and former defensive end who was most recently the defensive line coach for the San Antonio Brahmas of the XFL.
 He played college football at Saginaw Valley State.
 He then played 12 seasons in the National Football League (NFL) from 1998 to 2009, the majority of his career with the Jacksonville Jaguars.
 He was signed by the Seattle Seahawks as an undrafted free agent in 1998.

 In his playing days, Spicer also was a member of the Saskatchewan Roughriders, Detroit Lions, and New Orleans Saints.

-Early years
+Early life

 Spicer attended Northwest High School in Indianapolis, Indiana.

 College career

 DuPage

 Spicer attended the College of DuPage in Glen Ellyn, Illinois for two years, where he played for legendary coach Bob McDougal.
 As a sophomore, he was a JUCO All-American linebacker and helped lead the Chaparrals to 24 straight wins.

 Saginaw Valley State

 Paul was a two-year starter at Saginaw Valley State University where he played for former University of Minnesota and Northern Illinois University head coach Jerry Kill.
 He missed most of his junior year with a broken fibula.
 He was named MVP of the GLICA conference in 1998 posted 16.5 sacks during his senior season.